Introduction

 Warmly, Adrianne

-My Story
+My Story | Balance with Adrianne

-I used to struggle with anxiety and stress and feel overwhelmed with emotional healing.
-As I deepened my yoga practice, I realized that true well-being extended beyond the mat and into everything I was putting in and around my body.
+As my practice deepened, I realized that true well-being didn’t end when I stepped off the mat.
+It extended into everything I was putting in and around my body.

 0 Comments